Stadion an der Kreuzeiche

 Stadion an der Kreuzeiche is a multi-use stadium in Reutlingen, Germany.
 It is used mostly for football matches and is the home stadium of SSV Reutlingen.
 The stadium is able to hold 15,228 people and was opened in 1953.
+It was a venue of the 2016 UEFA European Under-19 Championship where two matches of the group stage where played.